Emergency Preparedness Drills

 Academic and administrative buildings only.
 Date and time will be announced.

 Earthquake Drill: The Great California ShakeOut

-Date: Every fall, usually in October
+Date: Usually in October

-Length of drill: 5-10 minutes
+Length of drill: Approximately 10-15 minutes

 - If you cannot do this, please consider where you would stay down for at least 60 seconds.
-Remember: Practice now so you will know what to do should you experience a large magnitude earthquake.
-(See Earthquake Country Alliance for more information.
+Remember: practice now so you will know what to do should you experience a large magnitude earthquake.
+See Earthquake Country Alliance for more information.